-Table 4.
-Dosing and Administration
+Table 4 Design and Administration

 Table 4.
-Dosing and Administration Generic Name Available Formulations Route Usual Recommended Frequency Comments Short-acting beta a 2 -agonists albuterol Inhalation: metered dose aerosol inhaler (HFA), metered dose dry powder inhaler, solution for nebulization Oral: extended-release tablets, syrup, tablets Inhalation, oral Treatment or prevention of bronchospasm in patients with asthma: • Aerosol/dry powder inhaler: 1 to 2 inhalations every 4 to 6 hours • Solution for nebulization: 3 to 4 times daily • Extended-release tablets: twice daily • Syrup, tablets: 3 to 4 times daily Exercise-induced bronchospasm: • Aerosol/dry powder inhaler: 2 inhalations 15 to 30 minutes before exercise levalbuterol Metered dose aerosol inhaler (HFA), solution for nebulization Inhalation Treatment or prevention of bronchospasm in patients with asthma: • Aerosol inhaler: 1 to 2 inhalations every 4 to 6 hours • Solution for nebulization: 3 times daily metaproterenol Syrup, tablets Oral 3 to 4 times daily terbutaline Injection, tablets Subcutan- eous injection, oral Injection: 1 subcutaneous injection, may repeat in 15 to 30 minutes if improvement does not occur; maximum, 0.5 mg in 4 hours Tablets: 3 times daily, 6 hours apart Injection: Safety and efficacy in children < 12 years of age have not been established.
-Long-acting beta 1110 0.64 arformoterol Solution for nebulization Inhalation Twice daily Safety and efficacy in children have not been established. formoterol Solution for nebulization Inhalation Twice daily Safety and efficacy in children have not been established. indacaterol Capsule for inhalation Inhalation Once daily Safety and efficacy in children have not been
+Dosing and Administration Generic Name Available Formulations Route Usual Recommended Frequency Comments Short-acting beta n2-agonists albuterol Inhalation: metered dose aerosol inhaler (HFA), metered dose dry powder inhaler, solution for nebulization Oral: extended-release tablets, syrup, tablets Inhalation, oral Treatment or prevention of bronchospasm in patients with asthma: • Aerosol/dry powder inhaler: 1 to 2 inhalations every 4 to 6 hours • Solution for nebulization: 3 to 4 times daily • Extended-release tablets: twice daily • Syrup, tablets: 3 to 4 times daily Exercise-induced bronchospasm: • Aerosol/dry powder inhaler: 2 inhalations 15 to 30 minutes The ProAir Digihaler inhalation device is a digital dry powder inhaler with built-in sensors to detect when it is used and to measure inspiratory flow.
+It is designed to be used with a companion mobile app. before exercise levalbuterol Metered dose aerosol inhaler (HFA), solution for nebulization Inhalation Treatment or prevention of bronchospasm in patients with asthma: • Aerosol inhaler: 1 to 2 inhalations every 4 to 6 hours • Solution for nebulization: 3 times daily metaproterenol Syrup Oral 3 to 4 times daily terbutaline Injection, tablets Subcutan- eous injection, oral Injection: 1 subcutaneous injection, may repeat in 15 to 30 minutes if improvement does not occur; maximum, 0.5 mg in 4 hours Tablets: 3 times daily, 6 hours apart Injection: Safety and efficacy in children < 12 years of age have not been established.
+Long-acting beta arformoterol Solution for nebulization Inhalation Twice daily Safety and efficacy in children have not been established. formoterol Solution for nebulization Inhalation Twice daily Safety and efficacy in children have not been established. olodaterol Inhalation spray Inhalation Once daily Safety and efficacy in children have not been established. salmeterol Dry powder inhaler Inhalation Treatment or prevention of bronchospasm in patients with asthma/maintenance treatment of bronchoconstriction in COPD 1 inhalation twice daily